WH0LEWHALE/Linux-Strike/README.md

 It can be built 100% Open-Source with optional Closed-source components.
 **(YOU DONT NEED THE CLOSED-SOURCE STUFF!)**

-- See the wiki page of repository for everything about compiling kisak strike and more...
+- See the wiki page of repository for everything about compiling linux strike and more...
     - Here you can go to wiki: https://github.com/WH0LEWHALE/Linux-Strike/wiki

 ## License(s)